ucbrise/confluo/docs/src/quick_start.md

 For java client, you will additionally require:

-* Java 1.7 or later
+* Java JDK 1.7 or later
 * ant 1.6.2 or later

 ## Download and Install